History & Philosophy

 Homage to Arts & Crafts

-“Jeanne finds the same creative outlet in searching for authentic hand-crafted products and materials that adorn The Inn and The Potting Shed,” says Grant.
-“She selects chestnut and cherry woods from our native forests, hand screened Bradbury and Bradbury wallpapers, hand made Fulper tiles, and earth-friendly products like pure bamboo fiber shawls and artful recycled tin wall hangings sold to benefit the Haitian artists who create them.”
+“Jeanne finds the same creative outlet in searching for the antiques, as well as current items that adorn The Inn and The Potting Shed,” says Grant.
+“She selects chestnut and cherry woods from our native forests, hand-screened Bradbury and Bradbury wallpapers, hand-made Fulper tiles, and artwork that support the style.”

-Jeanne and Grant remain true to their mission, “to create a handcrafted and memorable hospitality experience for each guest.”
+Jeanne and Grant, and now their son Justin, remain true to their mission, “to create a handcrafted and memorable hospitality experience for each guest.”